AWS Deployment#

 4. Upload your private key file associated with the instance and select Decrypt password.

-5. Use this username and password to log in when you connect with the NICE DCV Client or Remote Desktop app.
+5. Use this username and password to log in when you connect with the DCV Client or Remote Desktop app.

 • If you see the Server Identity Check message, click Trust and Connect.